energyhelpline/energyhelpline.github.io/_posts/2017-02-01-duplication-and-abstraction.md

 }
 ```

 This refactoring removes the same amount of duplication as the first.
 You might even think this to be better, as there are fewer classes created.
 Unfortunately it hasn't really solved any of our other problems.
 The rendering and the formatting cannot be tested independently and it is harder to swap either one out because one is tied to the other.
 In other words, we have coupled rendering together with formatting.
-The name of the new interface `RendererFormatter` and the new class that implements the interface `ConsoleRendererStringFormatter` are both compound names which describe doing more than one thing, signalling perhaps that this abstraction is in violation of [The Single Responsibility Principle][].
+The name of the new interface `RendererFormatter` and the new class that implements the interface `ConsoleRendererStringFormatter` are both compound names which describe doing more than one thing, signalling perhaps that this abstraction is in violation of [the Single Responsibility Principle](https://8thlight.com/blog/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html).

 Conclusion
 ---